smithy-lang/smithy/smithy-build/README.md

 Aliases: `excludeByTag` (deprecated)

-Removes shapes if they are tagged with one or more of the given arguments.
+Removes shapes if they are tagged with one or more of the given arguments This transformer does not remove shapes from the prelude.

 ```json
 {